OpenDive/echomorph/README.md

 ### License

 This project is not officially affiliated with Twitter, Inc. or Twitter’s APIs and is offered “as is” without warranty.
 Check with Twitter’s Developer Agreement & Policy for usage rules.
-(You can specify an actual license such as [MIT License](https://opensource.org/licenses/MIT) here, if desired.)

 ### Disclaimer